Jyoti1009/Basic-Tweet-Analysis/README.md

 These three executables can have 4 input variants as mentioned above.
 Hence, in *run.sh* file, there are three blocks separated by blank lines with each block containing 4 lines.
 These 4 lines have different input modes (refer to the brackets in 4 ways to get the input tweets above).
 Uncomment the lines that you want to run in *run.sh* and save and run!!

+#### Training sentiment analysis Dataset
+You can also train your own training dataset using *sentiment.py*.